tm21cy/tm21cy/README.md

 **Senior VP of Human Resources** / Incoming CIO @ School Simplified:
 > - Coordination of the Human Resources Department and any automation tech surrounding daily operational capacity.<br>
 > - Working with the Head of HR Information Systems as a direct report to implement new technology across the staff team.<br>
-> - Databasing, relating, and making accessible the files of over 500 staff members, using MySQL, TypeScript, Express, and the Discord.js package.<br>
+> - Databasing, relating, and making accessible the files of over 500 staff members, using MySQL, Azure, TypeScript, and Express.<br>
 > - In the future, overseeing the operations of the Information Technology department, and collaborating on internal projects alongside 20+ department staff members.<br>

-**Developer** @ CHub:
-> - Utilizing the Discord.js package and TruckersMP API to create a utility tool for Euro Truck Simulator 2 and American Truck Simulator.<br>
-> - Coordinating with other developers to implement resultant technologies on our dashboard, built with PHP.<br>
-> - Use of tools like Git to version control all deployed software.<br>

 ## My current production stack:<br>
 <img src="https://shields.io/badge/TypeScript-3178C6?logo=TypeScript&logoColor=FFF&style=flat-square">